solohuck/React-Portfolio/README.md

 - A contact form to reach out to me directly.
 - Smooth and responsive user interface for seamless browsing.

-## Demo
+## Link

-You can visit the live demo of my portfolio at https://solomonhuckstep.dev/
+You can visit the live site for my portfolio at https://solomonhuckstep.dev/

 ## Technologies